stacksjs/stacks/database/README.md

-# Routes
+# Database

 You may use routes to create API endpoints.

-To learn more about Stacks Routes, check out the [documentation](https://stacksjs.dev).
+To learn more about the Stacks Database integrations, check out the [documentation](https://stacksjs.dev).

 > **Note**
 > If your project does not require any routes, you can remove this folder._